 The goal of a great host is not to become the center of attention.

-The goal is to direct attention toward the people who matter most.
+The goal is to direct attention toward the people and moments that matter most.

 The best hosting often goes unnoticed because it feels natural.